 Scripture reading – Psalm 10

-When facing a wicked foe, the psalmist felt as if he had been abandoned by the LORD.
-He questioned, “Why standest thou afar off, O LORD? why hidest thou thyself in times of trouble [anguish; distress; adversity]?”
-(10:1) Facing an enemy whose desire was to hurt, and destroy him, the psalmist despaired, and felt the LORD was far from him in his hour of need.
+Facing a foe, the psalmist felt the LORD had abandoned him to the evil intentions of wicked men.
+He questioned,“Why standest thou afar off, O LORD? why hidest thou thyself in times of trouble [anguish; distress; adversity]?”
+(10:1) Knowing his enemy purposed to hurt and destroy him, the psalmist despaired and complained he felt the LORD was far from him in his hour of need.

-Psalm 10 paints a vivid portrait of the wicked.
-Consider the will, resolve, and determination of the wicked.
-They are arrogant, and oppressors of the poor and needy (10:2).
-The wicked are boasters, and glory in sinful lusts, passions, and desires (10:3).
-That which God abhors, the wicked praise (10:3).
-“Through the pride of his countenance,” the wicked “will not seek [follow] after God,” and God is far from his thoughts (10:4).
+Psalm 10 vividly portrays the character and determination of the wicked.
+They are described as arrogant and oppressors of the poor and needy (10:2).
+They are boasters and glory in their sinful lusts, passions, and desires (10:3).
+The wicked praise that which the LORD abhors (10:3).
+They are proud and “will not seek [follow] after God,” for He is far from their thoughts (10:4).

-They deceive, and defraud the naive with their platitudes, and lofty promises.
-They do not fear God, and are blind to His judgments (10:5).
-The wicked are “his enemies, [and the LORD] puffeth at them” (10:5).
-They are proud, and sneer at any who oppose them.
+The ways of the wicked “are always grievous” (10:5).
+They are insensitive to the grievous nature of their sin (10:5).
+They are deceived, and they defraud the naive with their platitudes and lofty promises.
+They do not fear God, for they are blind to His judgments (10:5).
+The wicked are the enemies of God, though He might “puffeth at them” and blow them away (10:5).

 The Words of the Wicked (10:6-7)

-Lifted up with pride, the wicked boast, “I shall not be moved [removed; carried; fall down]: for I shall never be in adversity [distress; harm; injured]” (10:6).
-He believes he is too big, or too strong, to be brought to justice (10:6), and he threatens all who oppose him (10:7).
-He swears, “his mouth is full of cursing.”
-He deceives, insults, and his tongue is venomous, full of “mischief and vanity” (10:7).
+Lifted with pride, the wicked boast, “I shall not be moved: for I shall never be in adversity [distress; harm; injured]” (10:6).
+He is foolish and believes he is too big, or too strong, to be brought to justice (10:6).
+The wicked threatens all who oppose him (10:7).
+He swears, and “his mouth is full of cursing.”
+He insults, and his tongue is venomous, full of “mischief and vanity” (10:7).